DeviesDevelopment/blog/content/posts/automated-ec2-setup.md

 First of all, I need a virtual server.
 As described above I'll go for an EC2 instance hosted in AWS.
 To have it deployed to my AWS account I use Terraform.

 Terraform is a great tool which lets you automate deployment of resources in different cloud environments (such as AWS, GCP, Azure).
-To use it, you describe what resources you need to create in templates (text files) with a language/syntax called HCL.
+To use it, you describe what resources you need to create in templates with a language/syntax called HCL.
 Then, you use the Terraform CLI to *apply* these templates to your cloud environment.
 To apply means to create, update or delete resources in the cloud environment to reflect what you've described in your templates.

 Below is a subset of the template containing resources I need for my server.
 Apart from that the template also includes a bunch of network-related resources and domain names.
 You can see the full template [here](https://github.com/Dunklas/app-server/tree/main/iac).